Storage Management

 - Data Cleanup:

-- Clean up expired data
+- Remove expired data

-- Clean up data marked for deletion
+- Remove data marked for deletion

 - File Reconstruction: Generate optimized new data files to replace the original files